talks

 Ash is an engineer working in incident response and product security.
 They are passionate about creating an inclusive and supportive tech community where everyone can thrive.
 Between responding to security incidents and advocating for secure coding, they can be found climbing mountains, and teaching computer science to school students.

-tips to build and repair empathy with other teams
+[keynote] tips to build and repair empathy with other teams

-Any outcome works better if the teams involved work together instead of against each other.
+Everything works better if the teams involved work together instead of against each other.
 But many teams I've worked in have had longstanding issues, misunderstandings or grudges, which caused stress and poorer work outcomes for all involved.

-We'll talk through some tips, resources and mindsets i've found useful when working on repairing team relationships, both as a newcomer and when trying to reset my own mindset.
+We'll talk through some tips, resources and mindsets I've found useful when working on repairing team relationships, both as a newcomer and when trying to reset my own mindset.

 cait m